Carpal Tunnel Syndrome Treatment

 You can tell these conditions apart based on where you feel the pain.

-For instance, carpal tunnel causes pain, numbness, or tingling in your:
+For instance, carpal tunnel syndrome causes pain, numbness, or tingling in your:

-A cubital tunnel affects the ring finger and pinky finger.
+Whereas cubital tunnel syndrome affects the ring finger and pinky finger.

 Carpal tunnel syndrome is more common than cubital tunnel.
 Estimates show that between 1% and 5% of the general population has carpal tunnel syndrome.
 Cubital tunnel syndrome is 13 times less common compared to carpal tunnel syndrome.
 Numbers show that cubital syndrome affects approximately 1.8% of the U.S. population